e-tornike/Story_Generator/README.md

 pip install -r requirements.txt
 ```

-On the first run, the app will download the pre-trained model from Hugging Face's Model Hub or you can supply your own custom model by in the `load_model()` function.
+On the first run, the app will download the pre-trained model from Hugging Face's Model Hub or you can supply your own custom model in the `load_model()` function.
 To start the application, simply run:
 ```
 streamlit run app.py
 ```